White Jazz: Plot

-Dave Klein is a lieutenant in the LAPD's vice unit.
+Dave Klein is a lieutenant in the L.A.P.D.'s vice unit.
 He has a sister named Meg, with whom he shares an incestuous attraction, and performs contract killings for the mob to cover the costs for law school.
 Klein has committed several murders, including the unsolved killings of Tony Brancato and Tony Trombino, who were killed in revenge for hurting Meg.
 He seeks to get out of mob work and begs the dying Jack Dragna to let him go.
 When he refuses, Klein suffocates him.

 After setting up a raid on a bookmaking operation, Klein and his partner, George "Junior" Stemmons, are ordered to protect a witness in a probe into organized crime in boxing.
 Having been told by gangster Mickey Cohen that another crime figure, Sam Giancana, wants the witness dead, Klein throws the witness out of a high window and makes it look like an accident.
-Later that night, Captain Wilhite, of the corrupt Narcotics Squad, summons Klein to investigate a burglary at the home of J. C. Kafesjian, a drug dealer sanctioned by the LAPD.
+Later that night, Captain Wilhite, of the corrupt Narcotics Squad, summons Klein to investigate a burglary at the home of J. C. Kafesjian, a drug dealer sanctioned by the L.A.P.D.

 Klein gets a side job from Howard Hughes to obtain information on an actress named Glenda Bledsoe that would violate the morality clause of her full-service contract.
 Klein learns through Cohen that Glenda has a "publicity date" with actor Rock Rockwell which violates the clause.
 During surveillance of Glenda, Klein finds out she, Rockwell, Touch Vecchio, and George Ainge are planning a fake kidnapping.
 Klein falls for Glenda and decides not to aid Hughes in getting her blacklisted by the film industry.
 He begins to aid Glenda as he continues investigating the Kafesjian burglary.